idekerlab/cellmaps_imagedownloader/docs/installation.rst

 From sources (option 2)
 -------------------------

-Alternatively, cellmaps_imagedownloader can be installed from sources.
-This way is specifically useful for developers.
+Alternatively, cellmaps_imagedownloader can be installed from sources, which is particularly useful for customization and development purposes.
 The sources for cellmaps_imagedownloader can be downloaded from the `Github repo`_.

 You can either clone the public repository: